Casagrande-Lucas/signin-signup/README.md

 ##

 ## 🎯 About Project
-The project's objective is to create an open source system where small and large companies have access to a quality ERP system supported by an active community.
+The project aims to show the concepts of "Sign In" and "Sign Up" and how to work with some security issues like SQL injection attacks.

 ##